A Quick Guide For Schools To The National Tutoring Programme & Catch Up Fund

 The NTP consists of two ‘pillars’:

-- NTP Partners: through NTP Partners, schools will be able to access heavily subsidised tutoring from an approved list of tuition partners.
-These organisations – which will all be subject to quality, safeguarding and evaluation standards – will be given support and funding to reach as many disadvantaged pupils as possible.
+- NTP Partners: through NTP Partners, schools can access heavily subsidised tutoring from an approved list of tuition partners.
+These organisations – which will all be subject to quality, safeguarding and evaluation standards – are being given support and funding to reach as many disadvantaged pupils as possible.

 How have the NTP Partners been chosen?